 Kidneys may be described as two organs in the shape of a bean.
-They are located on the both sides of your abdomen and are extremely important for proper functioning of our organism.
+They are on both sides of your abdomen and are very important for how our bodies work.
 The main function of your kidneys is to remove the toxins that your organism produces.

-If there is some problem with your kidneys, their work may be disturbed and you can feel pain in your kidney area.
-You may feel it only in the morning or in other parts of the day too.
-However, because of the kidneys location, the pain is often mistaken with the backache.
+If there is some problem with your kidneys, their work may be disturbed, and you can feel pain in your kidney area.
+You may feel it only in the morning or throughout the day.
+However, because of the kidney’s location, the pain is often mistaken for backache.

 Read on and find out how to tell the difference between your back pain and kidney pain.
 Learn what the most common causes of kidney pain in the morning are and how you can get rid of it with the use of simple, home remedies, and when it is necessary to visit a doctor.